Are you sure that you breathe when playing the piano?

 The central problem is this – most of us focus on our breathing about as much as we think about how to walk, speak, or sit on a chair.
 Basically, we don’t think about it at all.
 And because of this, the connection between our mental focus and the physical activity itself becomes broken.

-In this short series of Piano Qigong “Breathing at the piano” articles, I will consider how we can use very simple exercises to help reestablish our awareness of breathing while at the piano.
+In this Piano Qigong article, I will consider how we can use very simple exercises to help reestablish our awareness of breathing while at the piano.

 Before trying the exercises, check that your posture at the piano is good: